denoland/vscode_deno/README.md

 ## Difference from [justjavac.vscode-deno](https://github.com/justjavac/vscode-deno)

 - Almost completely rewritten
-- Fix its known issues
+- Fixes its known issues
-- Add some new features
+- Adds some new features
 - Integrated [typescript-deno-plugin](typescript-deno-plugin) means easier maintenance

 ## Configuration

 - `deno.enabled` - Enable extension.
-Default is `false`.
+Default is `false`

-- `deno.dtsFilepaths` - The file paths of the TypeScript declaration file(.d.ts).
+- `deno.dtsFilepaths` - The file paths of the TypeScript declaration file (.d.ts).
 Default is `[]`

 - `deno.import_map` - The file paths of Import Map.
 Default is `null`

 We recommend that you do not set global configuration.
-It should be configured in `.vscode/settings.json` in the project directory
+It should be configured in `.vscode/settings.json` in the project directory:

 ```json5
 // .vscode/settings.json